centrumholdings/cthulhubot/doc/builddata.rst

 Currently only designed for git.
 Fields are taken directly from git log.
 Recorded fields are: commiter_date (naive datetime), author_date (naive datetime), hash_abbrev (string), commiter_name (string), author_email (string), author_name (string), commiter_email (string), hash (string), subject (string).

+In addition to standard repository metadata, following fields are added:

-To fields above, repository_uri (string) is added.
+* repository_uri (string) is added.
 This is taken from Project.repository_uri and is used for metadata identification.
+* builds: list of dictionaries with builds assigned to given changeset.
+Dictionary contains:
+	* build: Object reference to given build
+	* result (integer): Result of referenced build run
+	* time_start (naive datetime): Start of referenced builder run
+	* time_end (naive datetime): End of referenced builder run